 Tell us a little bit about who you are as an entrepreneur?

-I learned from a very young age that in order to achieve anything you must first choose a specific goal and commit to it, then visualize achieving that goal and take the biggest steps possible to action it.
+I learned from a very young age that in order to achieve anything you must first choose a specific goal and commit to it, then visualize achieving that goal and take the biggest steps possible to activate it.
 I also learned that it is incredibly important to work consistently along the way until you achieve what you desire.

 By applying these steps in my professional career, I achieved major accolades, such as “The Best Make-Up Artist in Australia” award and being recognized as one of Europe’s top 10 hairdressers while still only in my early 20s.
 Along the way, I have developed a passion for helping and encouraging others, which fuels and inspires me in my current international anti-aging/health and wellness business in which I am the number one operator in Australia.